razach/EqTrak/Documentation/APP_TOGGLES.md

 1. Admin-level system-wide control of features
 2. User-specific preferences for enabling/disabling features
 3. Clear visual indication of feature status
+4. User-specific provider selections and API key management

 ## Architecture Overview

-The app toggle pattern consists of three main components:
+The app toggle pattern consists of these main components:

 1. **System-wide Settings**: Managed by admin, can disable features site-wide
-2. **User-specific Settings**: Allow users to toggle features according to their preferences
+2. **User-specific Settings**: Allow users to toggle features and select providers according to their preferences
 3. **Access Control Logic**: Checks both system and user settings when accessing features
+4. **Provider Factory**: Selects the appropriate service provider based on user preferences

 ## Implementation Steps for New App Modules